Facebook deletes fake accounts used in pro-Iranian influence campaign

-New York (CNN)A pro-Iranian influence campaign created fake Facebook and Twitter accounts to push Tehran's viewpoint in the US and succeeded in having a number a number of American newspapers publish their letters, according to new research published Tuesday.
+New York (CNN)A pro-Iranian influence campaign created fake Facebook and Twitter accounts to push Tehran's viewpoint in the US and succeeded in having a number of American newspapers publish their letters, according to new research published Tuesday.

 Facebook, operating on a tip from the threat intelligence company FireEye who authored the research, announced on Tuesday that it had removed 51 accounts, 36 pages, and seven groups, as well as three Instagram accounts that it believed were part of the same campaign.